Man starts his day right with a delicious cup of hot coffee.

 Might impair blood sugar control

 “More studies are needed to fully understand the effect of coffee on blood sugar control,” advises Fernando.
 “Until then, practice moderation.”
-She notes the USDA considers 400 milligrams of caffeine per day—the equivalent of 4 cups (8 ounces per cup) of coffee—safe.
+The US Food and Drug Administration (FDA) considers 400 milligrams of caffeine per day—the equivalent of 4 cups (8 ounces per cup) of coffee—safe for most healthy adults.

 Heightens cortisol response